paritay/ScaleAI-Takehome-ProtoType/README.md

 ## 🔑 Setup Instructions

-Here's the link to the prototype: https://shiny-fairy-11cb54.netlify.app/home
+Here's the link to the prototype (if the link doesn't work for you please let me know): https://shiny-fairy-11cb54.netlify.app/

 You can find some car crash/damage images here: https://www.kaggle.com/datasets/lplenka/coco-car-damage-detection-dataset